chemics/chemics.github.io/_pages/downloads.md

 ---
 layout: page
-permalink: /notes/
+permalink: /downloads/
-title: Notes
+title: Downloads
-description: Notes on selected topics in theoretical chemistry.
+description: Notes and other resources on selected topics in theoretical chemistry for download.
 nav: true
 nav_order: 6
 ---